How to create your first email list in less than one hour at no cost

 Start small, simple, and cheap

-During the last years, I spent as a content creator and marketer, I have tried many providers when making email marketing campaigns for my clients.
+During the last few years, I have tried many providers when making email marketing campaigns for my clients.

 All of them come with some pros and cons, but if you’re a beginner, you don’t need fancy marketing campaigns or the ability to analyze data into the smallest details.
 (For this, I highly recommend ConvertKit.)